 The Acellus Accounting I course examines the use of accounting and several of its various aspects.
 Some of the topics that will be explored include financial statements and how they are linked, bank operations, and accounts payable vs. accounts receivable.
 Next, it will dive deeper into inventory control and how to track it.
 Corporations, payroll activities, and government regulations will be discussed with various case studies offered in order to provide context.
 Finally, the course will conclude with ratios, depreciation, and bonds, offering students a fundamental knowledge in the value of proper accounting practices.
+Students will gain an understanding of the laws and regulations associated with accounting, and recognize why these regulations are in place.
 Accounting I is taught by Acellus Instructor Mark Rogers.

 Sample Lesson - Linking Income Statement with Balance Sheet